 In the human body, the only acidic space below pH 4 is the stomach.
 With the realization that these PPIs are weak bases with a pKa between ~4.0 (omeprazole, lansoprazole and pantoprazole) and 5.0 (rabeprazole), it was clear that they would accumulate in the acidic space of the secretory canaliculus of the stimulated parietal cell.27 This acid space dependent concentration of the PPIs is their first important property that determines their therapeutic index, giving a concentration at the luminal surface of the pump that is about 1000-fold of that in the blood.
 The second vital step is the low pH dependent conversion from the accumulated prodrug to the activated species that is a highly reactive cationic thiophilic reagent.
 This means that protonation of these compounds is required for their activation to form disulfides with cysteines of the H+, K+-ATPase.
 The order of acid stability is pantoprazole > omeprazole > lansoprazole > rabeprazole.
 When the rate of conversion of different compounds was measured as a function of pH, it was found that the pH dependence of activation reflected protonation of the benzimidazole moiety.27 This explained the different activation rates among the PPIs.
 The chemical reaction pathway for acid activation of the PPIs is shown in Figure 4.

 PPIs are prodrugs, effective only after protonation as discussed above.
 After accumulation in the stimulated secretory canaliculus of the parietal cell and binding to the gastric H+, K+-ATPase, the protonation activates to form the thiophilic drug that reacts with luminally accessed cysteines on the acid pump enzyme.
 It follows that the presence of acid secretion is necessary for their action.
 Hence it is recommended that they be given ~30 minutes before meal to ensure that the pumps are active when peak concentrations of the PPIs are present in the blood.
 It is also necessary to protect them from gastric acid prior to absorption.
-Because PPIs have a relatively short half-life and not all pumps are activated, it takes about three days to reach steady state inhibition of acid secretion as a balance is struck between covalent inhibition of active pump, subsequent stimulation of inactive pumps after the drug has been eliminated from the blood and de novo synthesis of new pumps.
+Because PPIs have a relatively short half-life and not all pumps are activated, it takes about three days to reach steady state inhibition of acid secretion as a balance is struck between covalent inhibition of active pump, subsequent stimulation of inactive pumps after the drug has been eliminated from the blood and

 The pump protein has a half life of about 54 hours in the rat (and probably in man), thus about 20% new pumps are synthesized over 24 hours.
 Additionally, it may be that there is greater pump synthesis at night than during the day.
 Bedtime administration will not add to inhibition of nocturnal acid breakthrough, since the drug will have disappeared by the time night-time acid secretion is evident.
 Assuming that about 70% of pumps are activated by breakfast and that the PPI is given 30-60 minutes before, it can be calculated that steady state inhibition on once a day dosage is at about 66% of the maximal acid output.
 Increasing the dose has virtually no effect once optimal dosage has been reached, but increasing dose frequency has some effect, shown by dexlansoprazole delayed release formulation.